-Although it's impossible not to think about the implications that changes to your health will have, it's important to allow time to think positively about the valuable skills and experience you can offer.
 Your insight into life as a patient or being disabled can add a new dimension to your understanding as a care giver, including increased resilience, resourcefulness and empathy.
+It's important to allow time to think positively about the valuable skills and experience you can offer.

-Our guide “Reasonable adjustments: a guide for members affected by disability in the workplace” aims to provide you with tips and techniques to empower you to get the resources and adjustments you need to perform at your best at work.
+Our guide “Reasonable adjustments: a guide for members affected by disability in the workplace” can provide you with tips and techniques to get the resources and adjustments you need to perform at your best at work.

-If you have having problems negotiating reasonable adjustments, contact your local RCN representative, who will check your employer is acting fairly / reasonably, and work with them to ensure the best possible outcome for you.
+Always make sure you have taken advice from your local RCN representative.
+They will check your employer is acting fairly, and try and ensure the best possible outcome for you.

 Although this may seem daunting, try to think positively; this could be an opportunity to try something new that will better suit you, your lifestyle and your health.
 Remember that you are not the problem; the potential absence of suitable adjustments is.